LearnOnDemandSystems/guides/idl2/markdown-user-guide.md

   > \[text to display](../folder/file.htm "optional link title")

-- **Reference link**:

-  - **_Text lookup_**: used to provide a link that will be referenced multiple times.
+- **Reference link**: used to provide a link that will be referenced multiple times.
 The link can be referenced by typing the text value between the [ ] (square brackets).
 It is not necessary to include the full URL, as long as the text value in both sets of brackets is the same.

+  - **_Text lookup_**:
     > \[Reference link text value]
-    > \[Reference link text value]: https://URLGoesHere.com"Optional link title"
+    > \[Reference link text value]: URL "Optional link title"
   - **_Label lookup_**:
     > \[Reference link][Name of URL]
     > \[Name of URL]: URL "Optional link title"